Charles Somerset, 1st Earl of Worcester

 Charles Somerset, 1st Earl of Worcester, (c.
 1460 – 15 March 1526) was an English nobleman and politician.
-He was the bastard son of Henry Beaufort, 3rd Duke of Somerset by his mistress Joan Hill.
+He was the illegitimate son of Henry Beaufort, 3rd Duke of Somerset by his mistress Joan Hill.

 Origins

 Somerset was born in about 1460, an illegitimate son of Henry Beaufort, 3rd Duke of Somerset by his mistress Joan Hill.
 He was legitimised.

 Career

 Somerset was invested as a Knight of the Garter in about 1496.
 On his marriage in 1492 he was styled Baron Herbert in right of his wife, and in 1506 he was created Baron Herbert of Ragland, Chepstow and Gower.

 On 1 February 1514, he was created Earl of Worcester and was at some time appointed Lord Chamberlain of the Household to King Henry VIII.
 As Lord Chamberlain, Somerset was largely responsible for the preparations for the Field of Cloth of Gold in 1520.

 Somerset was both raised to high rank in the Henry VIII's reign and was personally connected with leading members of the nobility.
-For example, he stood in surety for the loan from the King taken by Margaret Pole, Countess of Salisbury to pay for her husbands burial.
+For example, he stood in surety for the loan from the King taken by Margaret Pole, Countess of Salisbury to pay for her husband's burial.